getdyspatch/dyspatch-javascript/docs/DraftsApi.md

 Remove a Localization

-Deletes the localization with the given &#x60;languageId&#x60; if it exists.
+Deletes the localization with the given `languageId` if it exists.

 ### Example
 ```javascript